konstant-is/plugin-payload-navigation/README.md

 The `payload-plugin-navigation` is a powerful and flexible plugin for [Payload CMS](https://payloadcms.com/) that enables easy creation and management of structured, localized, and SEO-friendly navigation structures.
 Designed for multilingual and complex websites, this plugin simplifies the handling of dynamic navigation elements.

-## Features
+#### Features

-- **Localized Navigation**
-  Build navigation menus tailored to multiple locales with seamless internationalization support.

-- **Slug and URL Management**
-  Automatically generate and manage slugs and URLs with customizable options, including advanced slugify settings.
+- Automatically generate and manage localized slugs and URLs with customizable options, including advanced slugify settings.

-- **Nested Navigation Support**
-  Integrate with the [Nested Docs Plugin](https://github.com/payloadcms/plugin-nested-docs) for hierarchical navigation structures.
+- Integrate with the [Nested Docs Plugin](https://github.com/payloadcms/plugin-nested-docs) for hierarchical navigation structures.

-- **Permalink Generation**
-  Automatically resolve and display permalinks for referenced documents.
+- Automatically resolve and display permalinks for referenced documents.

-- **Flexible Configuration**

-  - Append locales to URLs for all, none, or non-default locales.
-  - Configure slug generation with regex support, lowercase transformation, replacement characters, and strict modes.

-- **SEO Optimization**
-  Helps create clean, structured URLs to enhance search engine visibility.

 ## Installation